 Detaylar 🔗 https://t.co/vecHyJNuWX#WelcomeDaryl #FightAsOne 🟡🔴 pic.twitter.com/eHNhBUjROT

 The Istanbul giants decided to trust 24-year-old Arkansas alumnus Daryl Macon at the point guard spot.

 Macon signed a two-way contract with the Miami Heat last October and played for most of the 2019-20 season with their G League affiliate Sioux Falls Skyforce, averaging 17 points and 4.8 assists per game.

 The Istanbul Yellow-Reds further bolstered their backcourt by adding sharp-shooting guard R.J.
 Hunter, the 25th overall pick in the 2015 NBA draft.

 The former Celtic had his first taste of Turkey last year, as he started the season at Turkish rivals Turk Telekom and averaged 13.8 points on 43 percent three-point shooting in the Basketball Champions League.

-Another new arrival in the Galatasaray backcourt is 26-year-old Alex Hamilton, who had a solid season in the Israeli Winner League with Maccabi Rishon Le Zion.
-Hamilton averaged 15.8 points, 4.8 assists and 4.7 rebounds in the 2019-20 Israeli league.
+Another summer arrival in the Galatasaray backcourt was Alex Hamilton, who was coming off a solid season in the Israeli Winner League with Maccabi Rishon Le Zion, but the yellow-reds parted ways with the 26-year-old guard in late December, afterhe featured in the first three games of the BCL season.